SAP/spartacus-docs/_pages/telco/tua-spartacus-roadmap.md

 When new features are available for release, normally we will publish a pre-release “next” version of the libraries with the new features, in order to get feedback.
 When the final, new, minor version is ready, we usually publish a release candidate (RC), with the final new x.y.0 a few days or weeks later.

+Some of the links provided in the following lists point to SAP Commerce Telco and Utilities Accelerator documentation, to give an idea of what the feature is about.
+These links are for context only.
+While we strive for feature parity, the Spartacus implementation of features may not work exactly as in Accelerator.

 ### Other Release Documentation

 - For an overview of what was included in a specific release, see [TUA Release Information]({{ site.baseurl }}{% link _pages/telco/telco-release-information.md %}).